parthasm/Useful-Algorithms/Single_Source_Shortest_Path/Readme.md

 Graph Data Structure:

 Instead of a dictionary-list, a nested dictionary is used.
-The Graph is stored as a dictionary with each vertex v as key.
-But its value now is an inner dictionary, with each connected vertex w as key and edge-cost e as value.
+The Graph is stored as a dictionary with each source vertex v as key.
+But its value now is an inner dictionary, with each destination vertex w as key and edge-cost e as value.

 Traversal: